 How should I label my packaging?

 The more information you include, the better.
-Of course a return address is the most helpful, but additionally, you can use a permanent marker on the inside of your packaging or include a piece of paper with the following information:
+Of course a return address is the most helpful, but additionally, include a piece of paper with the following information:

 The Title of Your Piece

 Your Phone Number

 Optional: an Image of your Artwork